CraigglesO/wanikani-native/README.md

 Example of using react-native for **android**, **iphone**, and **web**

+Demo not working entirely for ios yet :( - ran outta time

 ## HOW TO USE
 Because web is still not fully supported by expo *yet* and I haven't had time to fix this: